Types of Aid

 Timeline, Selection, & Awarding

-Each year, scholarship applications will open in early January and close in late February for ATSU students.
+Each year, scholarship applications will open in mid-January and close in mid-March for ATSU students.
 Scholarship applications are available within ScholarshipUniverse, which can be found on the my.ATSU.edu student portal.
 Enrollment Services will announce via email to all active students when the scholarship applications are available.
 The University Scholarship Committee will make recipient selections and students will be notified if they have been selected for an endowed scholarship before the end of the spring semester.
 Scholarships are applied to the student’s ATSU account for the upcoming academic year and divided into two equal disbursements, fall and spring.

 Diversity & Inclusion